Bike Bash WV Finer Details

 Once you are at the mountain top venue area, please check-in at the registration/information tent (white tent).
 We’ll check off your name and give you the event program and a trail map.
 We’ll also direct you to the appropriate camping area and answer any questions that you might have.

-Onsite registration will be available.
-You’ll be charged an additional $10 above the online registration fees.
-A one-day pass for Friday or Saturday will also be available for $60, does not include camping.
+Onsite registration will be available – unless we reach 800 preregistered attendees.
+You’ll be charged an additional $20 above the online registration fees.
+A one-day pass for Friday or Saturday will also be available for $75, does not include camping.
 We will only be able to accept cash, check, or payment via PayPal to BikeBashWV@gmail.com – we will not be able to process Credit Cards onsite.
 Again, please preregister online.

-For single tent campers, hammocks, and smaller groups you’ll be allowed to camp in the wooded camping area off to the right past the bridge.
+For single tent campers, hammocks, and smaller groups you’ll be allowed to camp in the wooded camping area off to the right past the bridge or other wooded areas or open field areas as appropriate.
 This area will fill up fast and we’ll be limiting vehicle access.
-There are few larger tent areas as well as spots to pitch a single tent.
+There are a few larger tent areas as well as spots to pitch a single tent.
 Feel free to make a spot by moving sticks or trimming vegetation as necessary.
 This will also be a first come first served area.

 There will be 3 banks of portable toilets around the mountain top venue area.
 We also offer 4 men’s and 4 women’s shower stalls with on-demand hot water, hand wash stations, potable water, and bike wash hoses.
 All of these amenities are located near the middle bank of portable toilets closest to the pavilion.